 Recommendations: Proficiency in a second modern language beyond the intermediate level is strongly recommended for all Spanish majors.

 Majors in Spanish will start fulfilling the capstone requirement by taking a 300 level literature or civilization course either during their junior year or Fall semester of their senior year.
 After taking the class, students will write a research paper in the language studied, and give a formal presentation to faculty and students in the Department

 Students may be granted credit for the satisfactory completion of a prescribed program in duly recognized study-abroad programs, provided each proposal is recommended and approved by the school or department concerned, the study-abroad advisor, and the administrative board.
+Upon return from study- abroad, students are expected to complete at least 4 credits towards the major at Simmons.
 If considering language study, students should explore the options as early as possible to assure adequate preparation.

 Internships and study abroad are a key component of the Spanish major.
 In a cultural center like Boston, there are myriad opportunities to build your skills, résumé, and networking relationships with organizations in the city and beyond.
 Our students have worked in the following institutions as interns:

 - Consumer Quality Initiatives